fbpx

 At Habitat for Humanity, we embrace a history rooted in creating equity – we take our principles seriously by courageously committing to a culture and workplace where all staff feel safe, welcome, visible, respected, supported, and valued.

-Please email a resume or Habitat for Humanity-Spokane employment application to recruiting@habitat-spokane.org.
+How to apply: Please email a resume or Habitat for Humanity-Spokane employment application to recruiting@habitat-spokane.org.

 Habitat for Humanity-Spokane